Ravitejakonanki-21/StyleLux/README.md

-# Welcome to your Wardrobe Vision AR Stylist project
+# Welcome to your StyleLux project

 ## Project info